OwenCochell/cursepy/docs/source/advn/hand.rst

                 print("Hello!")

-The HC also passes all arguments to the 'handle' method. capy has a standard which determines the types of arguments each handler should receive, but lets ignore that for now.
+The HC also passes all arguments to the 'handle()' method. capy has a standard which determines the types of arguments each handler should receive, but lets ignore that for now.
 Let's say your DummyHandler will take two arguments,